Luinen/Battleship/README.md

   1. In the GitHub repository, navigate to the Settings tab.
   2. From the source section drop-down menu, select the Master Branch.
   3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-  4. The live link can be found here: https://luinen.github.io/Halloweenquiz/
+  4. The heroku live link can be found here: https://battleshipomega.herokuapp.com/

 - If you want to clone the repository:
   1. In the GitHub repository, click on the 'Code'.